formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 Don't worry about the specifics yet.
 For now, just remember that restarting the REPL is part of the process and is something we'll be doing throughout this course.

 Restarting the REPL in VSCode is easy.
-Just press Alt + J and then Alt + R. If you wait too long between pressing these keys, VSCode may not recognize it as a single command, so try to do it quickly.
+Press Alt + J and then Alt + R. If you wait too long between pressing these keys, VSCode may not recognize it as a single command, so try to do it quickly.

 Restarting the REPL gives you a clean slate.
 It removes all variables you previously defined or packages you loaded.

-If you forget how to restart the REPL, or want to find other shortcuts, you can always open the Command Palette and search for "restart".
+If you forget how to restart the REPL, or want to find other shortcuts, you can always open the Command Palette (with Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac)) and search for "restart".

 Remember, each time you restart the REPL, any variables or functions you've defined will be erased.
 So it's important to keep your code in a script file.
-This way, after a restart, you can just run your script again to get back where you were.
+This way, after a restart, you can run your script again to get back where you were.
 It's good practice to keep this file tidy so it runs smoothly from start to finish.
 By the end of the workshop, we aim to have one script file that can be run in a single go.